-Translunar Formations is the very first exhibition in the world geo-mapping augmented reality artwork to actual locations on the Moon.
+Translunar Formations is the very first exhibition in the world of geo-mapping augmented reality artwork to actual locations on the Moon.

 Conceptually, the show asks us to consider our responsibility to Earth's satellite, and our stewardship of the planet we are on, our only home.
-Artists were directed to consider the looming UN climate emergency deadline and its recommended actions to support and sustain the environment.
+Canadian Artists were directed to consider the looming UN climate emergency deadline and its recommended actions to support and sustain the environment.
 As the various nations of Earth explore the Moon's potential for profit through resource extraction and tourism, new moral and legal concerns emerge regarding human presence in space, including satellites, space stations and the autonomy of the Moon itself.
 Issues of colonialism, exploitation, and our responsibility to the natural world are up for urgent reconsideration.
 This exhibition invites audiences to travel to the Moon, and contemplate our ancient, yet rapidly changing, relationship to Earth's beloved orbital companion.

 Amy Lockhart is a filmmaker, animator and artist.
 Her animations have screened at festivals internationally, including the British Film Institute, N.Y.
 Anthology Film Archives, Ann Arbor Film Festival, Carnegie Mellon and International Animation Festival Hiroshima, Japan, and in the AMPASEA archive.